nikita-volkov/nikita-volkov.github.io/_posts/2014-11-10-hasql-benchmarks.md

 [![Writing transaction](/assets{{page.id}}/writing-transaction.png)](/assets{{page.id}}/writing-transaction.png)
 (<a href="/assets{{page.id}}/writing-transaction.html" target="_blank">HTML version</a>)

-Here the difference is more suddle: Hasql is 1.18 times faster than "postgresql-simple" and 1.58 times faster than "HDBC".
+Here the difference is more subtle: Hasql is 1.18 times faster than "postgresql-simple" and 1.58 times faster than "HDBC".

 ## What makes Hasql so fast?